google/open-location-code/tile_server/README.md

 The labels on the image tiles use the Go font [goregular](https://blog.golang.org/go-fonts).
-The grid lines are black, the text uses black with half-opacity.
+The grid lines are black, the text uses black with half-opacity, but these can be changed.

 The GeoJSON responses consist of a `FeatureCollection`, consisting of one `Feature` for each OLC grid cell that overlaps the tile.
 The `Feature` consists